anshulsawant/llms-11-667/hw12/README.md

   LoRA Fine-tuning: Significantly reduces VRAM requirements, making it feasible on GPUs with less memory (e.g., 24GB or 40GB might be sufficient, depending on config).
 Adjust batch sizes accordingly.

-## 2. Configuration (config.yaml)
+## 2. Configuration (config.yaml + Overrides)
-  The config.yaml file controls the fine-tuning process:

-  tuning_method: Set to "full" or "lora" to select the fine-tuning approach.

-  model: Base model configuration.

-  dataset: Dataset configuration.

-  training: General training hyperparameters (batch size, learning rate, epochs, etc.).
-Note that optimal learning_rate and per_device_train_batch_size might differ between full and lora.

-  lora_config: Parameters for LoRA (rank r, lora_alpha, target_modules, etc.).
-Only used if tuning_method is "lora".

-  wandb: Weights & Biases configuration.

-  evaluation: Evaluation settings, including base model prompting strategy.

-  Review and modify this file to select your tuning method and set appropriate parameters.
+Configuration is managed via YAML files using OmegaConf merging.

+`config.yaml`: Contains the base configuration (default model, dataset, training parameters, LoRA settings, evaluation settings, default inference settings).

+Override Configs (e.g., `config_full_main.yaml`): Smaller files specifying only the parameters that differ for a specific experiment run (like `tuning_method`, `dataset.config_name`, `training.output_dir`, `wandb.run_name`).
+These merge with `config.yaml`.

+inference Section: The base `config.yaml` contains an inference section defining default parameters used by `inference.py`:

+`input_file`: Default path to the input data.

+`output_dir`: Default directory for saving inference results.

+`prompt_field`: Default field name for questions in the input file.

+`output_field`: Default field name for generations in the output file.

+`precision`, `batch_size`, `max_new_tokens`, `temperature`, `do_sample`: Default generation parameters.

+Note: These values in the inference section can also be overridden in your specific run config files (e.g., `config_full_main.yaml`) if needed for a particular model.

+Review `config.yaml` for base settings and create/modify override files for specific runs.

 ## 3. Running Training and Evaluation
-  The sft_script.py handles training and evaluation for both Full SFT and LoRA SFT, based on the tuning_method set in config.yaml.
+  The `sft_script.py` handles training and evaluation for both Full SFT and LoRA SFT, based on the tuning_method set in `config.yaml`.

 a.
 Configure Accelerate (One-time Setup)
   If you haven't configured accelerate for your machine before, run the following command and answer the questions about your setup (e.g., number of GPUs, mixed precision):